jkfurtney/clformat/README.md

 # Status

 Usable, most directive are mostly working.
-The floating point directives are not fully implemented; ~t and the tabular environment ~< ~> are not currently implemented.
+The floating point directives are not fully implemented; the tabular environment (~< ~>) is not currently implemented.
 Error reporting could be improved.

 ## Format documentation